metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 ### Active Sets

-Active sets are typically represented as a Hash Reference where the keys represent the active choices, the values are ignored.
+Active sets are typically represented as a Hash Reference where the keys represent the active choices and the value is true.
 The VoteCount Object contains an Active Set which can be Accessed or set via the ->Active() method.
 The ->GetActive and ->SetActive methods are preferred because they break the reference link between the object's copy and the external copy of the Active set.

 Most Components will take an argument for $activeset or default to the current Active set of the Vote::Count object, which will default to the Choices defined in the BallotSet.